-Lawyer’s murder: Sukkur police to surrender accused cops to Punjab police
+Lawyer’s murder: Sukkur Police to surrender accused cops to Punjab Police

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Lawyer advocate Mian Aijaz was kidnaped by a special team of Sukkur police from Faisalabad then brought up to Sukkur on August 17, 2020 and who tortured to death in a private torture cell.
+Lawyer advocate Mian Aijaz was kidnaped by a special team of Sukkur Police from Faisalabad, then brought up to Sukkur on August 17, 2020 and was tortured to death in a private torture cell.

-Two cases of the same said crime registered initially case First Information Report (FIR) of abduction and murder of Lawyer Mian Aijaz was registered at Madina Colony police station of Faisalabad in the complaint of Aqsa Rashid wife of the deceased on August 19, 2020, and then on August 23, 2020, of the same crime in the compliant of Inspector Allah Wadayo Pitafi Station House Officer (SHO) of Pano Aqil Cantonment Police Station.
+Two cases of the same said crime were registered, initially case FIR of abduction and murder of lawyer Mian Aijaz was registered at Madina Colony police station of Faisalabad in the complaint of Aqsa Rashid, wife of the deceased, on August 19, 2020, and then on August 23, 2020, of the same crime in the compliant of Inspector Allah Wadayo Pitafi, Station House Officer (SHO) of Pano Aqil Cantonment Police Station.